gdwnldsKSC/es40/README.md

 ## Status

 # 4/11/26 BEHAVIOR CHANGE IN SERIAL PORT OPERATION
-## I removed LF stripping from the serial port code.
+### I removed LF stripping from the serial port code.
-## It now negotiates telnet binary mode for telnet clients
+### It now negotiates telnet binary mode for telnet clients
 ### For non-telnet clients no negotiation happens, so any socket connection to
 ### the serial port remains without telnet connection just passes raw data.

+This is a big change in how the serial port operates.
+It now only drips in data
+as fast as the OS can read it, avoiding overloading/crashes/overflows, etc.
+I was getting TPU crashes before when pasting large amounts of data, among
+other issues.
+Those are all now resolved.

 ## 3/1/26 - NetBSD fixes, SCSI fixes, etc
 Note: For BSDs, you need to 'set boot_osflags a' in SRM for them to be able to